 The Primary parent in California is the parent who has more time with the party’s children than does the other parent.
 However, there are some other effects that come into play when one parent has primary parent status.

 The Law Offices of Edward Misleh, APC is a law firm that practices California family law, California divorce law, and California domestic violence.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California divorce, child custody, spousal support, child support, community property and domestic violence.
+We represent clients in Northern California with services they need and deserve when addressing California divorce, child custody, spousal support, child support, community property and domestic violence.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Primary Custodial Parent